- Code PORT1001

 - demonstrate a basic knowledge of Portuguese grammar and lexicon;

-- Demonstrate communicative skills that allow them to ask questions, directions and discuss a variety of topics confidently in Portuguese;
+- ask questions and directions and discuss a variety of topics in Portuguese;

-- read, comprehend and understand short literary and non-literary texts;
+- read and understand short literary and non-literary texts;

 - recognise cultural and traditional practises specific to Portuguese societies in the world.